slowproj/slowdash/docs/DataBinding.md

       schema: MyDesignDoc/MyIndex
 ```

-channels are scanned from the data, but old channels that do not appear in a last segment of data might not be found.
+Channels are scanned from the data, but old channels that do not appear in the last segment of data might not be found.
 In that case, explicitly list the channel names:
 ```yaml
       time_series:
         schema: MyDesignDoc/MyIndex[Tag] = Field01, Field02, ...